datarail/concat-docker/README.md

 All Dockerised applications are expected to have (at minimum):

+ - A volume mounted into the container at `/config` for configuration
- - A volume mounted into the container at `/mnt/input` for input data
+ - A volume mounted into the container at `/input` for input data
- - A volume mounted into the container at `/mnt/output` for output data
+ - A volume mounted into the container at `/output` for output data
- - A configuration file specific to the application within the volume mounted at `/mnt/input`
+ - A configuration file specific to the application within the volume mounted at `/config`
  - An optional ability to accept environment variables
  - Example data in `datarail-example-data` AWS S3 Bucket